How to Create a Great Business Name

 - Prioritize.
 Throw out any words or phrases that just do not fit, and prioritize the rest.

-- Check company names.
-If you plan to incorporate, check with the Secretary of State (or other appropriate office outside the United States) where you plan to incorporate.
+- Check Company Names: If you plan to incorporate, check with the Secretary of State (or other appropriate offices outside the United States) where you plan to incorporate.

 - Avoid generic names such as Joe's Bar or Sam's Hardware.
 These are not memorable and are nearly impossible to trademark.

 - Avoid generic names that literally describe the product or service such as Computer Consulting Company or Appliance Sales and Service, Inc., for the same reasons.